Savea Sano Malifa

 Savea Sano Malifa OM (also known as Fata Sano Malifa) is a Samoan poet, journalist, newspaper editor, and publisher.
 He is the founder and editor-in-chief of the Samoa Observer, the main newspaper in Samoa.
 He is the author of the novel Alms for Oblivion.
 The Pacific Islands News Association awarded him the Pacific Freedom of Information award for defending the right of the Samoan people to freedom of information and expression.
 In 1998, he received the Commonwealth Press Union's Astor Award and Index on Censorship's Press Freedom Award.

 Savea, an outspoken critic of former Prime Minister Tofilau Eti Alesana and his government, lost a civil claim over a story alleging the use of public funds to upgrade a hotel owned by Tofilau's children for a visit by Prince Edward, Earl of Wessex.
-The Samoa Observer was ordered to pay $WS in court costs to Tofilau and $ damages for defamation.
+The Samoa Observer was ordered to pay $WS in court costs to Tofilau and $ in damages for defamation.